waiyanhein/standalone-auto-complete/README.md

 # standalone-auto-complete
-This is the fully customizable jquery auto complete search plugin especially for search form with standalone input similiar to what using by Musixmatch and Melomap.com.
-Amazing feature of this plugin is you can choose the search result by pressing up and down arrow keys on keyboard.
-So this supports selecting result by keyboard as well.
-This plugin is suitable if you want to develop standlone search engine with auto complete feature and beautiful ui with images.
-Design is fully customizable.
-So you can design it to whatever amazing design you want.
+This is a highly customizable jQuery autocomplete search plugin designed specifically for search forms featuring a standalone input, similar to the ones used by Musixmatch and Melomap.com.
+One remarkable feature of this plugin is the ability to navigate through search results using the up and down arrow keys on the keyboard, facilitating result selection via keyboard input.
+This plugin is ideal for developing a standalone search engine with autocomplete functionality and an aesthetically pleasing user interface that includes images.
+The design is fully adaptable, allowing you to create a visually stunning layout according to your preferences.

 ### These are the screenshots
 ![example screenshots](https://github.com/waiyanhein/standalone-auto-complete/blob/master/search_image.png)